kholsman/ACLIM2/README.md

 </figure>

-**Important!** Note that for projections the ‘mn_val’ represents raw mean values, while ‘val_bias-corrected’ is the bias corrected mn_val (should be used instead of the raw values).
+**Important!** Note that for projections the ‘mn_val’ represents raw mean values, while ‘val_biascorrected’ is the bias corrected mn_val (should be used instead of the raw values).
 In all cases, for variables that are log-normally distributed (cannot be \< 0), the ln(mn_val) were used to bias correct and were then back transformed to non-log space